Ben Pease Barton

 Composer

 Ben studied with Julian Anderson, Cassandra Miller and Malcolm Singer at Guildhall School of Music & Drama as an undergraduate (first-class honours).
-He then continued studies with Anderson at the School, completing his master’s with distinction in 2024.
-At Guildhall, he received the Tracey Chadwell Memorial Prize (2023) for vocal composition, the inaugural Jane Manning-Anthony Payne Award (2024) – the School’s top composition prize – and, upon graduation, the Marjorie & Dorothy Whyte Memorial Award (2024) for graduates of the London conservatoires.
-He was also supported by a Guildhall School Scholarship, Vaughan Williams Bursary and Henry Wood Trust Scholarship.
-Before starting at Guildhall, he studied with David Stowell and Simon Limbrick as a Guildhall Young Artists Leverhulme Arts Scholar.
-He has participated in courses and masterclasses in the UK and abroad with composers including Michael Jarrell, Tom Coult, Charlotte Bray, Helmut Lachenmann and Ramon Lazkano.
+He then continued studies with Anderson at the School, completing his master’s with distinction in 2024 and receiving the Jane Manning – Anthony Payne Award (the School’s premier composition prize), Tracey Chadwell Memorial Prize for vocal composition, and Marjorie & Dorothy Whyte Memorial Award for a nominated graduate of the London conservatoires.
+He was also supported by the Guildhall Scholarship, Leverhulme Arts Scholarship, Henry Wood Trust Scholarship and a Vaughan Williams Bursary.
+He has participated in courses and masterclasses including in the UK and abroad with composers including Michael Jarrell, Tom Coult, Charlotte Bray, Helmut Lachenmann and Ramon Lazkano.